lshandross/who-mmr-r-package/WHO-MMR-MD-4_24_20.md

 on the observed ARR from time1 to time2.
 Base Equation: ARR (for period t1 to t2) = -1/(t2-t1)\*log(MMR(t2)/MMR(t1))

+Tests: 1.
+Check inputs (stop if inputs for arguments are not as expected), both in terms of data type and in terms of if the numerical arguments are within an acceptable range.
+2. Test to see if correct values are returned (using toy data) based on base equation in function.

 ``` r
 calc_bau_arr_tibble <- calc_bau_arr(mmr_est_unrounded_pwider, 3, 10)
 kable(calc_bau_arr_tibble[1:5, ])